UK unemployment falls to lowest since Jan 2009, wage growth weak

-LONDON Britain's labor market recovery gathered speed as a record number of people found work and drove unemployment to its lowest level in more than five years in the three months to April.
+LONDON Britain's labour market recovery gathered speed as a record number of people found work and drove unemployment to its lowest level in more than five years in the three months to April.

 Pay growth slowed sharply but the Office for National Statistics suggested it was largely a blip after the April 2013 figure was boosted by delayed bonus payments.